VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   - By specifying `dedup_interval` option individually per each [stream aggregation config](#stream-aggregation-config) at `-streamAggr.config`.

+It is possible to drop the given labels before applying the de-duplication.
+See [these docs](#dropping-unneeded-labels).

 The online de-duplication doesn't take into account timestamps associated with the de-duplicated samples - it just leaves the last seen sample on the configured deduplication interval.
 If you need taking into account timestamps during the de-duplication, then use [`-dedup.minScrapeInterval` command-line flag](https://docs.victoriametrics.com/#deduplication).